Brandenburg University of Technology: Student life

-The BTU has several facilities for the students comfortableness and facilitation, including but not limited to Cafeteria, restaurant, football yard, carrier center, etc.
+The BTU has several facilities for student activities and recreation, including a cafeteria, restaurant, football yard, and career center.

 Research

 The BTU is a research-oriented university with a focus on both basic and applied research.
-As a small technical university in Lusatia, the BTU faces up to its responsibility to act as an engine of innovation and internationalisation in the region and thus to exert a positive influence on the current structural change in Lusatia.
-The BTU is also active internationally with its research foci and transfers its local solution approaches to an international level.
+As a small technical university in Lusatia, the BTU rises up to its responsibility to act as an engine of innovation and internationalisation in the region, and thus to exert a positive influence on the current structural changes in Lusatia.
+The BTU is also active internationally with its research foci and applies its localised approaches onto an international level.

 The profile-formed research fields at BTU Cottbus-Senftenberg are: